 Tag Archives: Mazda

-Tweet 2013 Mazda CX-5 Grand Touring AWD.
-All photos by Randy Stern A Victory & Reseda review of the 2013 Mazda CX-5 In the most competitive automotive segment in the USA, you have to find a way to stand … Continue reading
+Tweet 2018 Mazda CX-5 Grand Touring AWD – All Photos by Randy Stern A Victory & Reseda review of the 2018 Mazda CX-5 In the most competitive automotive segment in the USA, you have to find a way to stand … Continue reading